How to Root Cuttings from Plants

 If all this sounds too confusing, don’t be intimidated.
 There are plenty of old family favorites and traditional garden beauties that aren’t protected—and these make great candidates to grow from cuttings.

-There are several types of cuttings you can use to propogate new trees and shrubs.
+There are several types of rooted cuttings you can use to propogate new trees and shrubs.

-Hardwood cuttings are the key to starting plants like roses, forsythia, privet, olive, wisteria, spirea, hemlock and many other deciduous and needled trees and shrubs.
+These are the key to starting plants like roses, forsythia, privet, olive, wisteria, spirea, hemlock and many other deciduous and needled trees and shrubs.
+Check out the top 10 plants to grow from plant cuttings.

 During the dormant season, which is late fall or winter, remove a 4- to 8-inch stem piece of the previous season’s growth that contains two nodes—the place where leaves attach.
 Pack the cuttings in peat moss or sawdust and store them in a cool dark place until spring.
 As the weather warms, stick the cuttings—with the end that was closest to the roots down-in a flat of moist vermiculite, perlite or sand.
 To increase the success for these types of cuttings, or any others, dip the end in rooting hormone first.